WPChill/download-monitor/readme.txt

 * Tweak: Download Categories and Download Tags label name now contains 'Download'.
 * Tweak: Download Widget now uses default template output set in settings when no output template is set.
 * Tweak: Download Widget CSS tweaks.
+* Tweak: Download category and download tags are now excluded from Yoast SEO sitemap.

 = 1.9.9: October 18, 2017 =
 * Tweak: Fixed an issue with 'No Access' page not saving correctly.